anaswara1000/anaswara1000/README.md

 ## Hi, I am Anaswara👋

-🔭 I’m currently working on dsa and some mini projects
+🔭 I’m currently working on DSA and some mini projects

 📫 How to reach me: [gmail](anaswara2130@gmail.com)